Correctional Officer training

 Supervision after training

-There are three formal performance reviews during this period, during which evidence of competency for Certificate III in Correctional Practice must be gathered.
+Another two formal performance reviews will be conducted during this period, during which evidence of competency for Certificate III in Correctional Practice shall be gathered.

 Graduation